Tundra-Editor/Tundra-Docs/setup.md

 # Setup

-There are few things that you have to do before making your map.
+There are couple of things that you have to do before making your map.

 ## Map Info